The Writer's Corner

-Eight Hours to Die” (Season 1,
+Eight Hours to Die (Season 1, Episode 6)

-2. “Home Ranch” (Season 1, Episode 2)
+2. Home Ranch (Season 1, Episode 2)

-Mark tells Frank Blandon about the “shower bath” that Lucas built behind the house.
+Mark tells Frank Blandon about the “shower bath” that Lucas built

-4. “End of a Young Gun (Season 1, Episode 3)
+4. End of a Young Gun (Season 1, Episode 3)

-5. “The Marshal” (Season 1, Episode
+5. The Marshal (Season 1, Episode 4)

 6. Red Springs is a fictional town intended to be near Enid,

 Oklahoma.
-I had hoped to use the name of an actual town near
+I had hoped to use the name of an actual town near Enid,

-were established later than that.
+later than that.
 This points out another blooper in the television

 series.
 The McCains could not have lived in Enid during the time

 frame indicated in the series because it did not exist.
 Prior to

 1893, the land in this region of Oklahoma was designated as

 perpetual tribal hunting grounds for the Cherokee Nation by treaties

 of 1828 and 1835.
 This began to change after the Civil War, but it

 Because some Cherokee Indians had fought on the side of the